overfuse/token-scanner/README.md

 ### Limitations / Trade‑offs

-- For simplicity, local reordering is applied on batched updates; in high‑churn scenarios, server‑driven ordering might be preferable
+- **Local reordering vs server ordering**: The UI reorders locally on debounced flush.
+Under very high churn, server‑driven ordering may be more consistent.
-- Icons and token metadata are derived from available fields; gaps are displayed gracefully
+- **Token/media assets**: Token icons and some metadata are not fetched from external services; rows render gracefully without them.
-- Showing an icon for tokens is skipped due to time constraints.
-Possible solution is using CoinGeck API
-- Different sorting support is skipped due to time constraints.
-Also it might be confusing in the context of trending or new tokens titles.
+- **Token icons omitted**: Skipped due to time constraints.
+Potential follow‑up: integrate CoinGecko or a token metadata service.
+- **Sorting breadth**: Broad, arbitrary sorting modes are not implemented to keep focus on “Trending” (volume) and “New” (age), avoiding UX confusion.
+- **Schema validation**: Runtime validation of API responses (e.g., with zod) is not included; types assume well‑formed responses.